 This chapter describes the affected environment and documents the existing conditions of the action area.
 These descriptions serve as a baseline for understanding the resources potentially impacted were the alternatives described enacted.
+Existing condition photos are provided in Appendix D to this EA.
 This chapter analyses the environmental consequences or "impacts" of the no-action alternative and action alternative for each resource.
 The resource topics presented in this section correspond to the environmental issues and concerns identified during internal scoping.